okfn/webstore/doc/index.rst

 The webstore provides an API that aims to make tabular data available as hypermedia resources following the REST paradigm.
-This means having a trade-off between the perfect way to represent tables and to interact with tabular data and adhering to a resource-centric view of the web.
+This means having a trade-off between the perfect way to represent tables and adhering to a resource-centric view of web media.

 Core Resource::